MariusAlonso/Irradiance-forecast-using-Fish-Eye-images/README.md

 - The images for prediction are meant to be stored in a subfile related to the specific camera used.
 Their format is JPEG and their size is 1280x960.
 - A csv file, whose rows are timely ordered, minute per minute, and correspond to images in the database.
 The columns are the following : the true measured solar irradiance (for at least one captor) ; other various computations (GHI : global horizontal irradiance, Altitude of the sun, Azimuth of the sun).
 Other columns are not relevant.
 - A file named cnn.pth, corresponding to the pre-trained pytorch estimator model.
-- An image mask (format PNG), used to remove background pixels from various incomming computations.
+- An image mask (format PNG), used to remove background pixels for various incomming computations.
 - A generic sun (format PNG), used notably when the sun, hidden up until now behind clouds, is predicted to appear.

 ### Main files